Overview of Property Related Taxes in Costa Rica

 Nonresident individuals are liable to tax only on their Costa Rican-sourced income.
 Married couples are taxed separately.

 Capital gains are not taxed in Costa Rica unless they are derived from habitual transactions.
+Capital gains derived from habitual transactions are taxed at a flat rate of 15%.

 Income and capital gains earned by companies are generally subject to corporate income tax at a flat rate of 30%.
 Income-generating expenses are deductible when calculating taxable income.